ncatlab/nlab-content/pages/9/1/8/7/17819/content.md

 ## Idea

+An __abstract clone__ is a structure that describes a single-sorted [[algebraic theory]] in a presentation-invariant way.

-An (abstract) clone is equivalent to a [[cartesian operad]] (that is, a [[cartesian multicategory]] with one object).
-However, clones are presented differently, with projections rather than with symmetries, contraction and weakening.
-Consequently, an abstract clones is equivalently considered a presentation of a single-sorted [[algebraic theory]] in terms of algebraic operations, equivalent to a [[Lawvere theory]] but organized slightly differently.
+An abstract clone is equivalent to a [[cartesian operad]], that is, a [[cartesian multicategory]] with one object.
+However, clones are presented differently, and quite economically, with projections rather than with symmetries, contraction and weakening.

+Abstract clones are equivalent to [[Lawvere theories]], and also to [[finitary monads]].
+These are all different ways of giving presentation-invariant descriptions of single-sorted algebraic theories.

 ## Definition

-A set of algebraic operations on a fixed set $S$ is a __(concrete) clone__ on $S$ if it contains all (component) projections $S^{n}\to S$ and is closed under composition ("superposition").
+A set of algebraic operations on a fixed set $S$ is a __concrete clone__ on $S$ if it contains all (component) projections $S^{n}\to S$ and is closed under composition ("superposition").

 An **abstract clone** consists of an abstract set of "$n$-ary operations" for every $n$ together with projection and composition operations.
 This is the notion that's equivalent to a cartesian operad or a Lawvere theory.